 Neurodiversity at work benefits everyone

-Professor Carol Adams explains why neurodiversity at work benefits everyone and why companies are hiring autistic people:
+Neurodiversity at work benefits everyone – why companies are hiring autistic people

 Some of my favourite fictional characters include Spock and Seven of Nine from Star Trek, Dr Martin Ellingham from Doc Martin and Shaun Murphy from The Good Doctor.
 Apart from being brilliant at their jobs, they are all considered to be autistic by the autism community.